Dominguez Channel: Incidents

 In 1941, the channel and surrounding wetlands caught fire, sparked by firefighters burning oil seepage from a quake-damaged pipeline.
 The channel suffered frequent flooding until it was lined with rocks in the 1960s.

 In October 2021, the channel had a pollution event that caused a release of hydrogen sulfide into the air, sickening and forcing evacuation of residents in the city of Carson, as well as Gardena, Long Beach, Redondo Beach, Torrance and Wilmington and other parts of Los Angeles County.
 A warehouse fire led to the accidental release of ethanol used for hand sanitizer, which killed vegetation in the channel which rapidly decayed and released hydrogen sulfide.
 The South Coast Air Quality Management District issued notices of violation to four companies connected to the warehouse in question.

 The warehouse was owned by Artnaturals, a cosmetics company that had not made hand sanitizer before the COVID-19 pandemic, but began making it due to the surge in demand for the product.
 It caught fire on September 30, 2021.
 Water sprayed by firefighters flushed sanitizer and other chemicals into the Dominguez channel.

 The issue was addressed by pumping oxygen into the channel, because hydrogen sulfide is produced in unoxygenated environments.
 During the initial two months, the Los Angeles County Department of Public Works paid for more than 3,000 people to move into hotels who were experiencing symptoms and also provided 27,000 air purifiers to homes to mitigate the powerful odor.

-In December of 2021 and January of 2022, a release of untreated sewage into Dominguez Channel prompted five beaches to close.
+In December 2021 and January 2022, a release of untreated sewage into Dominguez Channel prompted five beaches to close.
 The spill began after a concrete pipe in Carson collapsed.
 The pipe was 60 years old, and was due to be replaced in less than a year.
 It had been stressed by the buildup of Sulfuric acid, and the previous week's rainfall.

 Crossings

-Crossings (bridges) over Dominguez River from the mouth upstream to the source, includes 6 railroad bridges, 23 public streets, several private roads inside oil refinery properties, 2 freeways, 2 state highways, and 2 parking lots (one of which is at a California community college).
+Crossings (bridges) over Dominguez River from the mouth upstream to the source, includes six railroad bridges, 23 public streets, several private roads inside oil refinery properties, two freeways, two state highways, and two parking lots (one of which is at a California community college).
 The year built of the bridge are within parentheses behind the name of the bridge are listed below: